Non-Executive Directors (NEDs)

 Directors Duties

-• Exercise independent judgement
+• Exercise independent judgement and diligence

 Skills of a Non Executive Director